4 EASY WAYS TO PURIFY MUDDY WATER

 Combine this with the fact that during natural disasters, water treatment can shut down and clean water often becomes contaminated.
 This means even if you are in the comfort of your home, simply turning on the tap doesn’t guarantee the water coming out of it is safe for drinking.

 Plus, natural disasters all affect water differently.
-An earthquake can break water supply lines contaminating a whole city’s water source.
+An earthquake can break water supply lines contaminating a whole city’s safe water source.
 Floods can destroy household plumbing and water storage tanks.
 Even rivers and streams—known for being clean due to their moving nature—often become contaminated or at the very least dirty and turbid.

 All of this is to say… you can last weeks without food, but without water?
 You’re at risk of dying in days.